ffMathy/FluffySpoon.ChangeDetection/README.md

 ## Checking if a change is present
 Instead of `GetChange` and `GetChanges`, you can use `HasChanges` to get a boolean indicating if any change has been detected or not.

+## Circular references won't break the comparison
+If circular references are detected, the given property that causes the circular dependency is not evaluated.